nathanpc/libuki/README.md

 # μki

 A micro-wiki for personal stuff.
 Designed to be extremely simple and straight-forward.
+This is the library that should be used to parse and render everything related to a μki wiki.
+It's designed to be extremely embeddable.

 ## License